 - Spinach or other dark leafy greens (optional, but a great way to sneak in extra nutrition)

-- Almondmilk or your favorite non-dairy or dairy milk
+- Milk – I prefer Silk Unsweetened Almondmilk, but use your favorite non-dairy or dairy milk

 - Plain Greek yogurt or cottage cheese